Willow

 Multiplication tables Check

-Your child will be participating in the multiplication tables check in June.
+Your child will be participating in the Multiplication Tables Check in June.
 The purpose of the check is to determine whether your child can fluently recall their timetables up to 12, which is essential for future success in mathematics.
 It will also help us identify if your child needs additional support.

 What is the Multiplication tables check?
 It is an on-screen check consisting of 25 times table questions.
 Your child will be able to answer 3 practice questions before taking the actual check.
 They will then have 6 seconds to answer each question.
 On average, the check should take no longer than 5 minutes to complete.